-Lacks interest in students.
-Appears bored.
-Does not listen to students.
-Becomes irritated when students fail.
-Demonstrates dominant behavior over students.
-Does not allow students to attempt activities with independence.
+3 Lacks interest in students.
+Is as responsive to students at Exhibits an established rapport Appears bored.
+Does not listen the end of the day as the with children and keeps to students.
+Becomes irritated beginning.
+Facilitates communication open and when students fail. opportunities for student active.
+When working with Demonstrates dominant success.
+Communicates students, shows enthusiasm, behavior over students.
+Does encouragement, not frustration patience, understanding and not allow students to attempt or impatience. humour.
+Facilitates appropriate activities with independence. self generated behaviors in students.